deepmodeling/tbplas/doc/source/install.rst

 Library (MKL), which are now bundled as oneAPI.
 If the Intel toolchain is not available, GNU Compiler Collection (GCC) is a general choice.
 In that case, built-in sparse matrix library will be enabled automatically.

-As examples, we have successfully compiled TBPLaS with Intel Compiler 2019.0/2022.0 and GCC 6.3/7.5.
-Old versions may still work, although not recommended.

 Python
 ^^^^^^

-TBPLaS requires Python 3.6 or newer.
+TBPLaS requires Python 3.7 or newer.
 Python 2 is not supported.

 In addition to the Python interpreter, development headers are also required.
 The actual package name of development headers may vary among Linux distributions, e.g., ``python3-devel`` on rpm-based distributions